Attribution-Guided Pruning for Insight and Control: Circuit Discovery and Targeted Correction in Small-scale LLMs: Methods

 \subsection{Circuit discovery}

-We define a circuit as a subnetwork comprising a subset of model components $\mathcal{C} \subseteq \Psi$, where $\Psi$ denotes the complete set of components (e.g., weights, neurons, or attention heads).
-A circuit is extracted by iteratively pruning components $\psi_i \in \Psi$ that contribute least to a specific behavior, as determined by their attribution scores computed on a set of reference samples $\mathcal{X}_\text{ref}$ designed to capture the behavior of interest.
-During pruning, we ensure that the task-specific performance metric remains above a predefined threshold.
-The resulting subset $\mathcal{C}$ represents the essential components responsible for the target behavior under sparsification.
+We define a circuit as a subnetwork comprising a subset of model components $\mathcal{C} \subseteq \Psi$, where $\Psi$ denotes the set of candidate components under analysis (e.g., weights, neurons, or attention heads).
+The circuit $\mathcal{C}$ corresponds to components whose relevance scores account for most attribution to a target behavior.
+In practice, we extract this circuit by progressively pruning components $\psi_i \in \Psi$ with low attribution scores computed on reference samples $\mathcal{X}_\text{ref}$ designed to capture the behavior of interest.
+We evaluate the model across a range of sparsity levels obtained through this pruning process (see \cref{fig:circuit_discovery}) using a task-specific performance metric (\eg IOI accuracy).
+The final circuit $\mathcal{C}$ is defined as the sparsest subnetwork that preserves the target behavior within a predefined tolerance relative to the original model.

-In contrast, existing methods (\eg \cite{conmy2023towards, syed2023attribution, ferrando2024information}) typically define circuits as computational subgraphs derived from hidden activations across tokens, capturing information flow through the model for specific inputs and producing circuits tied to individual examples.
-While these approaches reveal detailed behavior for a given input, it makes the circuits hard to generalize and interpret.
-Our approach instead identifies circuits directly from the model’s parameters by removing components that are not important for a specific behavior.
-This yields input-independent circuits that are easier to interpret, and more pactical for tasks like compression, analysis, and correcting unwanted behaviors.
+In contrast, existing methods (\eg \cite{conmy2023towards, syed2023attribution, ferrando2024information}) typically define circuits as computational subgraphs derived from hidden activations across tokens, capturing information flow for specific inputs.
+While these approaches can aggregate intervention effects across related inputs to extract task-level circuits, the resulting circuits remain expressed as activation flows and computational paths, making direct parameter-level manipulation difficult (\eg via pruning).
+Our approach instead identifies circuits directly from model components via their relevance scores.
+Pruning thus serves as the extraction mechanism, yielding input-independent circuits that are easier to interpret and more practical for correcting unwanted behaviors, analysis, and compression.